sayantanauddy/clfd/README.md

 cd <path/to/this/repository>
 python -m pip install -r requirements.txt
 ```
+Install the GPU version of `torch` if needed.

 ### Execute a training run

-Here we show the command for training a NODE generating Hypernetwork
+Here we show the command for training a Hypernetwork that generates a NODE:
 ```
 # DATASET: LASA
 # NODE TYPE: NODE^T (with time input)